tronross/LightBnB/README.md

 ```
 psql
 ```
-You may be prompted to choose a password for your user, if you need to choose a password, the command is:
+You may be prompted to choose a `password` for your user, if you need to choose a `password`, the command is:
 ```
 \password
 ```
 Enter the password, press return and then confirm it.

 You will need to create the database.
-While running psql:
+While running `psql`:
 ```
 CREATE DATABASE lightbnb;
 ```